 Muslims worship the same God, whom they typically refer to as Allah, as do Christians, Jews, and the Bahá'í faith.
 While Muslims acknowledge that spiritual figures such as Adam, Moses, and Jesus were prophets, they believe the prophet Muhammad, the founder of their faith, was sent to convey Allah's final teachings.

-These teachings are contained in the Quran (often spelled Qur'an or Koran), Islam's religious text, which Muslims believe to be God's verbatim words.
+These teachings are contained in the Quran (often spelled Qur'an or Koran), Islam's religious text, which Muslims believe to be God's verbatim words, which were revealed to Muhammud.
 Muslims also follow a legal system known as Sharia Law, a faith-based code of conduct that includes guidelines for nearly every aspect of Muslim life.

 Muslims follow five fundamental pillars that are essential to their faith.
 These are known as the five pillars of Islam.